Supa Strikas: Dancing Rasta

-Jah "Dancing" Rasta is the Jamaican captain of Supa Strikas.
-He wears the number 9 jersey and is a seasoned mountaineer.
-His captaincy skills are put to the test when facing tough opponents such as Dooma or Johann Uber.
-He is very polite and does not harm others without, even with a cause.
-Most fans believe he is the greatest captain in the Super League.
-He is very motivational.
-He is also called captain by his other teammates.
-He has coulrophobia so he is afraid of clowns, but he still takes his children to the circuses nevertheless.
+Fabian Skhosana, also known as "Dancing Rasta", is the 39-year-old captain of Supa Strikas from Jamaica.
+His surname Skhosana means "innocent soul" which ties with the spiritual aspects of his character.
+He is a seasoned mountaineer and stands tall at 1.94m.
+He has dark eyes and wears a rasta band in his hand.
+He sports a goatee and ponytail.
+Fabian wears the number 9 jersey and is highly respected for his captaincy skills, especially when facing tough opponents like Dooma of Invincible United or Johann Uber of Iron Tank FC.
+He is a very polite and motivational leader who does not harm others without a valid reason.
+Most fans regard him as the greatest captain in the Super League.
+The other teammates also refer to him as "Captain".
+Despite his fear of clowns, also known as coulrophobia, he still takes his children to the circus.
+He has an animated personality and often ends his sentences by addressing others as "man".
+For instance, instead of calling Shakes by his name, he calls him "Shakes Man", which is similar to the genie in Aladdin.
+He has great defence technique.
+He has deep respect for Buddhism.

 Big Bo

-Bojack "Big Bo" Anderson is the main goalkeeper and vice-captain of Supa Strikas.
+Bojack "Big Bo" Anderson is a 36 year old character from America who is the main goalkeeper and vice-captain of Supa Strikas.
 Big Bo wears the number 1 jersey.
 He is often claimed as the greatest goalkeeper in the league, even better than De Los Santos.
-He is from Middleton, Texas, in the United States, and Supa Strikas is his 3rd team.
+He is from Liddleton, Texas, and Supa Strikas is his 3rd team.
 He has won many awards as a goalkeeper.
 Before joining Supa Strikas, Big Bo accidentally injured the former Grimm FC player Spike "Awesome" Dawson out of his soccer career.
 Dawson refuses to accept Big Bo's apology and is obsessed with getting his revenge on Big Bo.
-Since the prisoner Knuckles who impersonated Big Bo was arrested, the real Big Bo was not charged for his prison escape conspiracy, since Big Bo was imprisoned by mistake.
+He stands at 2.01 m.
+He is regarded as one of the greatest Goalkeeper in the Super League.

 Twisting Tiger

-Twisting Tiger is a right-footed winger and midfielder from Japan who wears the number 16 jersey.
+"Takeshi" nicknamed Twisting Tiger is a right-footed winger and midfielder from Japan who wears the number 16 jersey.
 He previously played for Nakama FC.
 He is known for his accurate shooting and is one of the best players in Supa Strikas.
 Twisting Tornado and the upside-down Twisting Tornado are his signature moves.
 Twisting Tiger learned Japanese football style from his former coach Ura Giri.
-His former teammate, Miko Chen of Nakama FC, is like a brother to him.
-Tiger is known to be the quickest player on the field, and zooms past other players with ease.
+His former teammate, Miko Chen of Nakama FC, is his best friend and brother figure.
+Tiger is known to be the quickest player on the field and zooms past other players with ease.
 He believes that his lucky charm helps Supa Strikas in their matches.
-Unfortunately, he broke his arms, and thus is seen with bandages.
+During his time in Nakama FC, he had injured his arm, while his best friend Miko-Chen broke his leg.
+When in recovery, Twisting Tiger used to "twist" and "spin" during training and matches to avoid re-injuring his arm, which had earned his name "Twisting Tiger".
+Now he is seen wearing bandages on both arms from his old injury.